Using Donor Sperm

 The specific terms are agreed between the donor and the sperm bank.
 Therefore, users of ‘Open’ profile donor semen must themselves obtain detailed information from the sperm bank about the agreement that has been made with the donor concerning later contact between children resulting from treatment with his sperm and him.

-The ‘Open profile’ donor has no legal obligations or rights in relation to the child except for the ‘contact’ possibility.‘Own’ sperm donor
+The ‘Open profile’ donor has no legal obligations or rights in relation to the child except for the ‘contact’ possibility.Known or own sperm donor

-An ‘Own’ sperm donor is a donor who the woman or couple knows and who has accepted to donate sperm for treatment of the woman even though the woman and the donor are not married or live as a couple.
+An ‘Known’ sperm donor is a donor whom the woman or couple knows and who has accepted to donate sperm for treatment of the woman, even though the woman and the donor are not married or living together as a couple.

 The donor must be examined medically to determine if he is suitable as sperm donor.
 This testing can be done at Trianglen.
-You may enquire with the secretaries about prices.
+For prices, please consult our pricelist or the secretaries.
+When the known donor has been evaluated and accepted, the frozen sperm can be transferred to the fertility clinic for use.

-An ‘Own’ donor is legally the father of the child/children resulting from the treatment.
-The ‘Own’ donor has duty to support the child and the child will inherit the ‘Own’ donor.
-In Denmark, there is an exception from this when the woman being treated has a male or female partner who assumes fatherhood or co-motherhood for the child.
+According to Danish Law, a ‘known’ donor is legally the father of the child/children resulting from the treatment i.e., the ‘known’ donor has duty to financially support the child, and the child will inherit from the ‘known’ donor.
+An exception from this rule applies when the woman being treated lives in a ‘marriage-like’ relationship with a male partner or if she has a female partner who assumes for ‘co-motherhood’ for the child.

 Want to know more?